Ari Ben-Menashe: Public claims

 In 1990 and 1991, Ben-Menashe said that he had been personally involved in Iran in order to assist the Reagan's presidential campaign with its October surprise of preventing the American hostages from being released before the 1980 election.
 He also gave Seymour Hersh information about Israel's nuclear program, which was published in Hersh's book The Samson Option.
 Ben-Menashe then fled to Australia and, in his application for refugee status, declared himself a victim of persecution of the Israeli and U.S. governments.
 For his return to the U.S. in May 1991 to testify to Congress, the journalist Robert Parry received a tip from an intelligence source that the U.S. was planning to divert Ben-Menashe to Israel, where Ben-Menashe feared that he would be charged for revealing official secrets.
 With a delay to Ben-Menashe's flight, congressional investigators were able to extract assurances from the U.S. government.

-In December 1991, Ben-Menashe's appeal against a refusal by Australia to grant him refugee status failed.
-He left Australia and eventually settled in Canada.
-1993 he married a Canadian woman and moved to Montreal; three years later he gained Canadian citizenship.